 Blue: Best Mid-Century Modern Color for Pastels

 Blues are another popular choice for walls in a modern design.
 Whether it’s a darker blue or a lighter shade of the world’s most loved color, blue goes well with most modern designs regardless of the distinct style or the purpose of the room.
-We really like how well it flatters more pastel colors, particularly a lighter blue.
+We really like how well it flatters more pastel colors, particularly light blues.

 Enhance Any Style with Light Gray